container-storage-interface/spec/spec.md

 A Controller Plugin MUST implement this RPC call if it has `GET_NODE_INFO` controller capability.

-This RPC allows the CO to fetch node information (topology and maximum attachable volumes) from the controller side.
+This RPC allows the CO to fetch node information (topology, published volumes, and maximum attachable volumes) from the controller side.
 This is useful when the node side plugin cannot or should not access cloud APIs to retrieve this information (e.g., for security reasons where cloud API credentials should not be distributed to nodes).

 If the SP also supports `PUBLISH_UNPUBLISH_VOLUME` controller capability, the CO MAY call this RPC to dynamically update `max_volumes_per_node` when volume attachment fails with `RESOURCE_EXHAUSTED`.

 The CO SHOULD call this RPC after obtaining the node ID via `NodeGetID`.

+The SP returns the maximum number of volumes that can be published to the node.
+The SP calculates this limit based on the instance type's attachment limit, accounting for non-volume resources that consume attachment slots (e.g., network interfaces on some instance types).

-The CO MAY provide the list of volume IDs it believes are currently published to the node (including those with uncertain status), which allows the SP to calculate the volume count more accurately by knowing which published volumes are managed by CSI and which are not.
+The SP MAY also return the list of volume IDs that are currently published to the node according to the cloud provider's API.
+These volumes may not be published by CO, but still occupy slots reported by `max_volumes_per_node`. e.g. boot disks and manually attached disks.

+The CO SHALL combine these volumes with its own records (deduplicating as needed) when calculating available slots.

+If the SP cannot or chooses not to return this list, the SP SHOULD account for non-CSI volumes when calculating `max_volumes_per_node`.

 This operation MUST be idempotent.
 The CO MAY call this RPC multiple times for the same node.